Expert advice from a KK offline dating coach and consultant, Asa Baav

-So how do you even begin to navigate your sexual preferences and desires when you’re out in the dating world?
-As a dating coach and offline dating consultant, this is exactly the work I do with my clients, so they can be confident going out and getting what and who – they want.
+So how do you begin to navigate your sexual preferences and desires when you’re out in the dating world?
+As a dating coach and offline dating consultant, this is exactly the work I do with my clients to be confident going out and getting what and who they want.

 Explore what turns you on

-Don’t fulfil what you think are their desirest; – the importance of communication
+Don’t fulfil what you think are their desires – the importance of communication

 How to own what you want (aka dealing with the fear of rejection)